 In the instance where an employee was wrongfully dismissed, they are entitled to be rewarded for their damages, also known as a severance package.

-· The employees years of service
+- The employees years of service

-· The employee’s age and educational background
+- The employee’s age and educational background

-· The character, managerial status and nature of the employee’s position
+- The character, managerial status and nature of the employee’s position

-· The circumstances of the employee’s hiring and termination
+- The circumstances of the employee’s hiring and termination

-· In the case of very short-term employees, particularly at an executive or managerial level, the likely timeframe required to find comparable employment elsewhere
+- In the case of very short-term employees, particularly at an executive or managerial level, the likely timeframe required to find comparable employment elsewhere

-· The availability of comparable alternate employment
+- The availability of comparable alternate employment

-The legislation which deals with Ontario workplaces is the Ontario Employment Standards Act (ESA), managed by the Ministry of Labour through the Employment Standards Program.
-The Employment Standards Program receives, examines and resolves the workplace complaints and encourages compliance with the ESA.
+The legislation for Ontario workplaces is the ESA, managed by the Ministry of Labour.
+The Employment Standards Program receives, examines, and resolves workplace complaints and encourages compliance with the ESA.